 In honor of #EmployeeAppreciationDay, our leadership team delivered goodie bags to our 275 front-line employees to show our appreciation for all their outstanding hard work and dedication to our students this year.
 We cannot say thank you enough for everything they do! @Aramark pic.twitter.com/UhiorHjnL8

 — RRISD Food Services (@FoodRRISD) May 4, 2021

 RRISD Food Services delivered goodie bags to their frontline workers to show their appreciation and say thank you.
 Small things can go a long way!

 Work-life balance continues to grow as a deciding factor for candidates deciding between employers.
 National Day of Unplugging, which promotes a 24-hour respite from technology every year the first weekend in March, is a chance to convey to candidates the kind of healthy balance they can expect in working for you.

 Ram’s post on National Day of Unplugging, encouraging workers to step out of the office and hit the road.

 March 8: International Women’s Day

-This is the day for celebrating your female employees and how they make contributions to your company!
+This is the day to celebrate the women at your company and their achievements!
 March is also National Women’s Month, so it’s the perfect time to highlight these employees and show that you are dedicated to providing an inclusive workplace for everyone.